A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: The Baire Category Theorem

 \section{The Baire Category Theorem}

-As discussed in the introduction, the motivation behind this paper was to analyze the reverse math strength of the Besicovitch Theorem in Cantor space, which initiated an investigation into general ``measure regularity" results for closed sets.
-It turns out that by using an appropriate topology on the space of closed sets (as represented by trees or pruned trees), one can view the construction of these subsets as a type of Baire Category Argument.
-Before we see how this theorem can be applied, we wish to analyze the reverse mathematics strength of several Baire Category variants.
+By using an appropriate topology on the space of closed sets (as represented by trees or pruned trees), one can view Besicovitch's construction of a subset of finite measure as a type of Baire Category argument\footnote{This was independently observed by Ted Slaman.}.
+In this section, we analyze the reverse mathematics strength of several Baire Category variants.